OFS/oneapi-asp/n6001/README.md

 ## ASP variants

-The `hardware` folder contains subdirectories with the 2 different Shim/BSP variants:
+The `hardware` folder contains subdirectories with the 2 different ASP variants:

-* `ofs_n6001_usm`: Shim/BSP that supports shared virtual memory between host and device.
+* `ofs_n6001_usm`: ASP that supports shared virtual memory between host and device.
 This variant is the same as the non-USM variant with the addition of the USM path between the kernel-system and the host.

-* `ofs_n6001`:  DMA-based Shim/BSP that supports local memory and host memory interfaces for the kernel system.
+* `ofs_n6001`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.

 ## Generating ASP